 Microjustice legal services are focused on the practicalities of everyday life.
 The aim is to ensure that basic legal needs are satisfied to help provide individuals with legal protection and access to rights and entitlements such as public services, benefits and amenities.
 In particular, MJ4All focuses on non-litigious private and administrative legal matters that are fundamental for legal inclusion such as civil documents, and documents relating to: property and housing, income-generating activities, family law, and inheritance.

 The MJ4All Legal Empowerment Method consists of (a) the provision of standardized legal services to (b) marginalized target groups, (c) with a view to their social, economic and political inclusion in society in the country where they live, (d) while undertaking bottom-up institutional reform and capacity-building to increase access to justice, and building bridges between the people and their government/administration, (e) financed in a cost-efficient and sustainable way, which can be scaled-up.

 MJ4All has successfully empowered hundreds of thousands of people in becoming legally-included citizens that now enjoy the rights provided by the system of their country.
 In order to upscale activities globally MJ4All developed the Legal Empowerment Methodology Handbook and the Handbook for Humanitarian Crises, each of which include comprehensive toolkits and were developed throughout the Organization’s 22 years of field work.

 As of 2018, MJ4All launched its Legal Inclusion Mapping Method.
-This method is a framework for the implementation of Global Goal for Sustainable Development 16.
-The mappings are currently on their way in Bolivia, Kenya and Serbia, and will soon include Jordan and Egypt!!
+This method is a framework for the implementation of Sustainable Development Goal 16 (SDG 16).
+The mappings are currently on their way in Bolivia, Kenya and Serbia, and will soon include Jordan and Egypt!